django/deps/final/0018-technical-governance-6x.rst

 * Be a DSF Individual member.

-* Shared any of their corporate affiliations.
+* Have shared any of their corporate affiliations.

 * Have three or more Steering Council Qualities.

-* Not be a members of the `DSF Board`_.
+* Not be a member of the `DSF Board`_.

 Steering Council Qualities
 **************************

 Below are several traits a Django contributor may possess that are beneficial when on the Steering Council.
-An individual is unlikely to possess all of them, but qualified candidates should have more than one.
+An individual is unlikely to possess all of them, but qualified candidates should have three or more.
 Each trait is followed up by a set of possible indicators that could be evidence of this trait.
 The lists of indicators are not complete, if you feel you possess that trait with an indicator that's not listed, that is sufficient.